-Qui Tam Lawsuits: Reporting Fraud Under the False Claims Act
+Qui Tam Lawsuits: How to Report Fraud Under the False Claims Act

-What potential whistleblowers need to know about reporting fraud under the False Claims Act
+What potential whistleblowers need to know about working with a qui tam lawyer to report fraud under the False Claims Act

 Using the False Claims Act (FCA), a whistleblower can bring a lawsuit on behalf of the United States to recover damages from parties who are cheating the government out of taxpayer funds.
 Also called qui tam actions, these lawsuits allow eligible whistleblowers, referred to as “relators,” to claim a percentage of any funds recovered by the government.